 - Clive had 12 younger siblings.
 As a child, he was prone to fighting and was described as a trouble-maker in school.

-- In 1744, Clive’s father secured him a position as a ‘factor’ in the East India Company and he sailed for Bombay.
+- In 1744, Clive’s father secured him a position as a ‘factor’ in the East India Company formed on December 31st, 1600 and he sailed for Bombay.
 In June 1744, Clive reached Fort St. George near Chennai.

 - He worked as a bookkeeper for two years.
 Clive is said to have developed into a great reader here at the Governor’s library.